We’re proud to host elite researchers from around the globe as Saieh Family Fellows in Economics, Distinguished Fellows, and Visiting Scholars.

 “BFI’s visiting scholars program and its vast schedule of academic workshops has made UChicago an intellectual destination for economists from around the world.”

-Erik Hurst, V. Duane Rath Professor of Economics and John E. Jeuck Faculty Fellow; Deputy Director, Becker Friedman Institute
+Erik Hurst, Frank P. and Marianne R. Diassi Distinguished Service Professor of Economics and John E. Jeuck Faculty Fellow, Booth School of Business; Deputy Director, Becker Friedman Institute